SAP/abap-cleaner/docs/profiles.md

 You may both use this window to learn about the rules implemented in ABAP cleaner, and to select and configure these rules in various profiles.

-To show this window, click the 'Edit Profiles and Rules...' button in the 'Profile' section on the [main screen](main-window.md).
+To show this window, click the 'Configure...' button in the 'Cleanup Settings' section on the [main screen](main-window.md).
 All changes made here (including changes to several profiles) are kept in the memory until you either save them by leaving the window with the '**Save Profiles and Exit**' button (which also triggers a reprocessing of the current code in the main window),